 Heidi loves God, people and is a follower of Jesus.
 However daily she finds herself climbing out of the driver’s seat to let Jesus back where he belongs.
 She knows and has learned through the ups and down of life that the only way to live a full and enriching life is with Jesus at the helm!

 Heidi is married to Joey and whilst raising her four children she has completed post graduate studies in Employment Relations and is finishing her Masters degree in HR and Law.
 Heidi has served on the board of Westcity and Wembley Primary School for many years and does facilitation work with Peacewise.

-My wife Loris and I have been married nearly 50 years and have four adult children and seven grandchildren.
+My wife Loris and I have been married over 50 years and have four adult children and seven grandchildren.
 Over the years I’ve worked in army, business, pastoring in Churches of Christ, in home aged care, and in cross-cultural mission in Fiji.

 These days my life is less structured with more freedom to respond to whatever and whomever God sends my way.
 I try to be open and responsive to that.